markusthilo/somedo/README.md

 semicolon (e.g. "hans.gruber@mail.de, johnmclane@lapd.gov" / "hecklerandkoch, beretta").
 If all investigator accounts have the same password, it does not to be repeated.

-Targets might look like this: "1000023456789; holly.gennaro".
+Targets might look like this: "1000023456789; holly.gennero".
 It is recommended to use Facebook IDs.
 From complete URLs, Somedo tries to filter out the ID.
 The displayed Facebook name is not individual and does not indicate a certain account.
 Somedo is NOT a tool to search for an individual account.